Alice-Zhang-Bose/tflite-micro/xtensa_build.md

     ```

 ## Deploy program to board
-TODO: Verify that this actually loads something meaningful onto the board
+TODO: Verify that this actually loads something meaningful onto the board.
+At the moment, I'm not sure that this process works since the debugger seems to load 127720 bytes while the size of the micro_speech bin file is 632kB.
 1. Load the program onto the board.
     a.
 In one cygwin terminal, launch Xtensa OCD:
     ```